BlocSoc-iitr/FLockChain/README.md

 Sharing (MPS) Chain which will hold the state of the model parameters for each epoch.
 This is essential as their needs to be a verifiable track of the updated parameters shared by each client.
 <br><br>
-The rollup architecture also allows for off-chian verifiable computation which is where the slashing condition is implemneted.
+The rollup architecture also allows for off-chian verifiable computation where the slashing conditions are implemneted.
-The State Transition function of the rollup does the slashing checks offchians and maintains a state of the model parameters of a client as well as whether or not it should be slashed for that epoch.
+The State Transition function of the rollup does the slashing checks offchains and maintains a state of the model parameters of a client as well as whether or not it should be slashed for that epoch.
 The aggregator fetches the state after each epoch and if a client is malicious, it calls the `SlashingManager` and slashes the stake of that client.

 ### Slashing Conditions

-The Slashing conditions that are implemneted in the rollup check for correaltion and existence of outliers in the set of clients.
+The Slashing conditions that are implemneted in the rollup check for correlation between the base and the trained models and the existence of outliers in the set of clients.
 The Krum function is used to set a score for each of the clients for that epoch.
 It is the sum of squared distances of the tensor value of that client with all other clients.
 The assumption of this function is that the majority of clients are honest and hence will have model parameters which are very similar to each other.
 The tensor value associated with a sharp contarst